physrisk/website-source/articles/2017/granovetterio-slenksciu-modelis.md

 The model is not spatial, thus the grid on left is just for the illustrative purpose.
 On the right side you should see a plot, which shows how the number of protesting agents evolves in time.
-Bellow the two figures you should see previous "history," which contains groups agents of which have recently joined the protest.
+Below the two figures you should see previous "history," which contains groups agents of which have recently joined the protest.